 Again owing to the University, Clemson has a diverse mixture of born-and-bred Clemson locals, as well as newcomers to the area, both from out of the state and outside of the US.
-The municipality is also highly educated; about 58% of locals hold a Bachelor’s Degree, and 15% of the population also finished their Master’s or professional degree program.
+Around 58% of adults living in Clemson have a bachelor’s degree or higher!

 Clemson’s Local Economy